smartcontractkit/chainlink-testing-framework/tools/flakeguard/e2e-flaky-test-guide.md

 $$P(\text{at least one flaky test}) \approx 63.40\%$$

-Even a few tests with a tiny chance of a flaking can cause massive damage to a repo that a lot of devs work on.
+Even a small percentage of tests with a small chance of flaking can cause massive damage to dev velocity.

 ## General Tips